masterex1000/CS457-Term-Project/src/game_code/message_protocol/message_types.md

     - lobby_ticket

 # Game `game.*`

+NOTE: every game message *must* have an associated lobby_id param included.
+This is how the server knows where to route the message

  - game_start (server -> client)
  - game_id
  - submit_board (c->s) - Used during setup of the game, e.g. ship placement